Proximal mediation analysis: Appendix

 and

 Putting this together, we have

 To show that

-is the efficient influence function, we need to show that it belongs to the tangent space implied by the aforementioned restrictions on the scores.
-One can show along the lines of \citet{severini2012efficiency}, \citet{cui2020semiparametric} and \citet{kallus2021causal} that the tangent space under $\mathcal{M}_{sp}$ equals
+is the efficient influence function, we need to show that it belongs to the tangent space implied by the restrictions (\ref{srec1}) and (\ref{srec2}) on the scores.
+Specifically, by (\ref{srec1}) and (\ref{srec2}) the tangent space is comprised of the set of scores $S(O)\in L_2(O)$ that satisfy